spraakbanken/mink-backend/docs/developers-guide.md

 #### Lexicon Installations

-In Mink, a user can install their lexicon in KarpS using the `/lexicon/karps/install/<resource_id>` route.
-Installation is performed by the Karp Pipeline, and the installation job is added to the job queue in the same way as annotation jobs.
+In Mink, a user can install their lexicon in Karp's search mode using the `/lexicon/karps/install/<resource_id>` route.
+Installation is performed by the Karp pipeline, and the installation job is added to the job queue in the same way as annotation jobs.

-After a successful installation, users can log in to KarpS and view their own lexicons as usual.
+After a successful installation, users can log in to Karp's search mode and view their own lexicons as usual.
 Installations are private, meaning only the logged-in user who owns the installed lexicon can view it.

 ## Authentication and Authorization